khulnasoft/kengine.js/README.md

 ## Introduction

-The official command line client for [kengine](https://kengine.khulnasoft.com/).
-Kengine CLI brings the power of Kengine and Observability as Code to the command-line.
+The official command line client for [Kengine](https://kengine.khulnasoft.com/).

 Documentation is available on the [Kengine Docs](https://kengine.khulnasoft.com/docs/cli/install/).

 ## Goal

-The Goal of the Kengine CLI is to provide a simple interface to interact with your Kengine applications and deploy your Observability as Code configurations.
+The Goal of the Kengine CLI is to provide a simple interface to interact with your telemetry data.

 ## Installation